Back |

 Shoulder

-To get the most out of its flavor, cook lamb shoulder on the bone.
-It's also a great cut for grinding due to its hight fat content.
+To get the most out of its flavor, cook lamb shoulder on the bone—this will add nutrients, collagen, and complexity to your dish.
+It's also the best choice for grinding due to its high-fat content.
+Juicy, tender lamb burgers coming right up!

 Cooking Methods: Roast, Slow-Cook, Stew